 '''

-Stop \equiv Abs_Action (R (true \vdash \lambda(A, A'). tr A' = \text{tr } A \land \text{wait } A'))
+definition Stop \equiv Abs_Action (R (true \vdash \lambda(A, A'). tr A' = tr A \land wait A'))

 '''

 Skip is defined as a reactive design, with a precondition true and a post-condition stating that the system terminates and all the state variables are not changed.
-We represent this fact by stating that the more field is not changed, since this field is mapped to all the state variables.
-Recall that the more-field is a tribute to our encoding of alphabets by extensible records and stands for all future extensions of the alphabet (e.g. state variables).
+We represent this fact by stating that the more field (seen in Section 2.2) is not changed, since this field is mapped to all the state variables.
+Note that using the more-field is a tribute to our encoding of alphabets by extensible records and stands for all future extensions of the alphabet (e.g. state variables).